salesforce/wire-service-jest-util/README.md

 }

 /**
- * Registers a generic wire adapter for the given identifier.
+ * Returns a generic wire adapter for the given identifier.
 Emitted values may be of
  * any shape.
+ *
+ * @param {Function} This parameter might be used to implement adapters that can be invoked imperatively (like the Apex one).
  */
-registerTestWireAdapter(identifier: any): TestWireAdapter;
+createTestWireAdapter(identifier: Function): TestWireAdapter;

 interface TestWireAdapter {
     /** Emits any value of any shape. */